raushanraja/atui/README.md

 This project is a **Work in Progress (WIP)** and actively under development.
 Contributions and feedback are welcome!

+## ToDo:
+- [ ] Add some sort of AT Reply-Response Mock for testing
+    - Helps with testing the UI without needing to connect to a device as sometime it needs root access

 ## Screenshots

 ### Connecting